Ranulf I of Aquitaine

 Ranulf I (also Ramnulf, Rannulf, and Ranulph) (820–866) was a Count of Poitiers (from 835) and Duke of Aquitaine (from 852).
 He is the son of Gerard, Count of Auvergne.
 Few details are known about Ranulf I, except that he died in 866 in Aquitaine from wounds received in the Battle of Brissarthe against the Vikings (in which Robert the Strong also died).

 Marriage and issue

-Ranulf married Adeltrude of Maine, a daughter of Rorgon I, and they had the following:
+Ranulf married Adaltrude of Maine, a daughter of Rorgon I, and they had the following: